-If your run area is a muddy mess in the winter and spring, you might consider laying down a good 3-4 inches of gravel under the sand.
+If your run area is a muddy mess in the winter and spring, you might consider laying down 3-4 inches of gravel under the sand.
 This allows for better drainage.

 When the entire area around the coop and run is always wet and muddy, it might be best to consider laying down some drainage tiles first.

 If you haven’t sited your coop, now’s a good time to reconsider placement and move it to a drier location.

-Simply laying sand on top of mud may disguise the problem for a year or so, but eventually, the sand will sink into the mud necessitating new sand.
+Simply laying sand on top of mud may disguise the problem for a year or so.
+Eventually, the sand will sink into the mud necessitating new sand.

 Which Type of Sand Should You Use?

-In my research, I found there are several different types of sand – who knew?
+In my research, I found several different types of sand – who knew?

 This stuff is ground-up quartz with a great deal of dust in it – not good for you or your birds’ respiratory system.

-This is probably the stuff that can freeze solid in winter and cook the chickens’ feet in summer and has minimal insulation properties.
+This is probably the stuff that can freeze solid in winter, cook the chickens’ feet in summer, and has minimal insulation properties.